 After you finish designing, you will need to prepare these deliverables for submission:

 Create a folder and name it Source.
-Put all of your design source files (.sketch, .psd, .ai, etc) in there and compress the folder into a zip file.
+Put all of your design source files ( .fig,.sketch, .xd, .psd, .ai, etc) in there and compress the folder into a zip file.
+If your source file is in Figma, you need to save it locally and add it to your source file.

 Generate all screen requirements and it’s interaction features as a JPG or PNG into one folder called “Submission”.
 Include the different views of your design (.png or .jpg format) and compress the folder into a zip file.
 Make sure to name your PNG/JPG files in ascending order like: